BioGeMT/miRBench_paper/code/plots/Fig3/violin_README.md

 ## Description

-The `violin.py` script processes miRNA data from multiple datasets and generates a violin plot to visualize the prevalence of different seed types across these datasets.
+The `violin.py` script processes miRNA data from multiple datasets and generates a violin plot to visualize the prevalence of canonical seed types of unique miRNA families across datasets.
 It uses the seed matching logic defined in `seed_utils.py` to categorize miRNA-target interactions.
 The script now also outputs a TSV file containing the data used to create the violin plot.

 ## Usage